Alumni Facebook Page

-Human Development Folks!
-Time to connect, reconnect and network
+Human Development graduates, time to connect, reconnect and network!

 - Find past classmates and friends

 - Tell others what you are up to

 Take our survey to let us know what you are up to.
 We’re developing new and exciting ways to build our alumni community!